This post may contain affiliate links. For more information, please see our affiliate policy.

 - 4 cloves garlic minced

-- 1 cup Arborio rice or long grain rice, uncooked
+- 1 cup Arborio rice uncooked (see note 1)

-- 1/2 cup Parmesan cheese shredded or grated
+- 1/2 cup grated Parmesan cheese or shredded

 - 1 tablespoon balsamic vinegar

-Reduce heat to medium and stir in 1 cup broth.
-Cook uncovered, stirring frequently, until broth is absorbed, about 5 minutes.
+- Reduce heat to medium and stir in 1 cup broth.
+Cook uncovered, stirring frequently, scraping browned bits from bottom of the pan, until liquid is absorbed, about 5 minutes.